 It is recommended that the proposed schedule of MRC fees and charges be adopted as tabled.
+Officer's Recommendation

 THAT Council adopts the Fees and Charges Schedule as attached, to take effect from 1 July 2024.

 THAT Council adopts the Fees and Charges Schedule as attached, to take effect from 1 July 2024.